Springvale House, Springvale, Ballinrobe, Co. Mayo

 Springvale House is a typical Georgian residence dating back, we understand, to approximately 1814.
 It is positioned in a mature parkland setting.

-The property is described on the National Inventory of Architectural Heritage website as detached, 3 bay, 2 storey farmhouse on a symmetrical plan centred on a single bay, single storey gabled projecting porch to the ground floor.
-There is a hipped slated roof and an shaped plan with clay ridge tiles, rendered and central chimney stacks, having cut limestone string courses below capping, supporting terracotta octagonal pots.
-In its appraisal, they say this farmhouse represents an integral component of the domestic built heritage on the outskirts of Ballinrobe with the architectural value of the composition, one rooted firmly in the contemporary Georgian fashion.
+The property is described on the National Inventory of Architectural Heritage website as "a detached, 3 bay, 2 storey farmhouse on a symmetrical plan centred on a single bay, single storey gabled projecting porch to the ground floor.
+There is a hipped slated roof and an "E" shaped plan with clay ridge tiles, rendered and central chimney stacks, having cut limestone string courses below capping, supporting terracotta octagonal pots.".
+In its appraisal, they say "This farmhouse represents an integral component of the domestic built heritage on the outskirts of Ballinrobe with the architectural value of the composition, one rooted firmly in the contemporary Georgian fashion.".

 It goes on to say that the property has historic connections with the Blake family, including Henry Joseph Blake.
 The Blakes were a very well-known aristocratic family in Galway and Mayo.
 We understand that it was occupied by multiple tenants over the generations, including a Resident Magistrate by the name of Alan Bell, who was apparently executed in Dublin during the War of Independence while investigating an attempt on the life of Viscount John Denton Pixton Ffrench, a former Lord Lieutenant of Ireland.

 The current owners have been in occupation for almost 60 years and have resided and farmed the lands on a full time basis in that duration.

 Springvale House is a charming property with great history and character.
 2.5 km from the shores of Lough Mask and 1.8km from the heritage town of Ballinrobe in scenic County Mayo.
 It is set in 22.4 acres of quality farmland that benefits from metres of frontage to the Cushlough Road.